sharayu-magar04/E-Commerce-Olist-Store-Analysis/README.md

 	• Credit card is the most preferred payment method.
 	• São Paulo is the most active and profitable region.
 	• Categories like household goods and personal care lead in volume and revenue.

+📎 What I Learned:

+	• Understanding customer behavior through sales and delivery data.
+	• Segmenting products and customers for strategic marketing insights.
+	• Creating actionable dashboards for order trends, payment types, and shipping delays.
+	• Communicating patterns that can influence business logistics and customer service.

 These dashboards collectively provide a full 360° view of Olist’s operations, helping identify what drives customer satisfaction, sales, and logistics efficiency.